zonca/zonca.github.io-source/content/jetstream_kubernetes_kubespray_explore.md

 Where XXX-YYY are the last 2 groups of digits of the floating IP of the master instance, i.e. AAA.BBB.XXX.YYY, each of them could also be 1 or 2 digits instead of 3.

-The connection should be refused or hang.
+The connection should be respond with 404.

 Now: